Autonomous-Finance/aos-packages/packages/subscribable/README.md

 ## Subscription provider capabilities for an AO process

-This package facilitates the development of AO processes that require the ability to register subscribers for events concerning specific topics, such that notifications are dispatched to the subscribers whenever the topic-related events occur.
+This package facilitates the development of AO processes that require the ability to register subscribers for events concerning specific topics.
+It effectively means that messages will be dispatched to subscribers whenever the topic-related events occur.

 The package comes in two flavours: